cannatag/ldap3/docs/manual/source/bind.rst

 Anonymous Bind
 --------------

-Anonymous bind performs a simple bind with the username and the user passwrod set to empty strings.
+Anonymous bind performs a simple bind with the username and the user password set to empty strings.
 The ldap3 library has a specific authentication option to do that::

     # import class and constants